aasisvinayak/flymyshop/README.md

 # Installation

-Automated installation will be added soon.
-In the mean time you can deploy this application by following the steps below:
+1. Manual

+Download the release and follow the steps below:

 ```
   - cp .env.example .env